Skillmeter/API/IntegrationScenario.md

 Thanks to the API we expose, you can cover a wide types of integration between your tools/apps and Skillmeter.

-The most frequent and simple scenario is to the following:
+The most frequent and simple scenario is to the following:  keep staying in your candidate management tool and assign Skillmeter tests from there.
+In order to do that, you would need to hack the flow with only 2 steps:

-- Get the lists of the tests
+#### Get the lists of available tests from Skillmeter
-- Create the candidate and assign him with one or more tests
+Simply fetch the list of tests from the [Test](Endpoints/Test.md) endpoint If you are certain the tests will not be deleted, you can store the Test IDs on your side to avoid calling Skillmeter each type.

+#### Assign the test to your candidate
+In order to do that you need to do a post call to the [Candidate](Endpoints/Candidate.md) endpoint and pass all required details.
+The candidate will be also created on Skillmeter, the unique PIN code generated and the invite email sent (if notifications are turned on)